GeoKrom/NTUA-CAD-and-Applications-course/README.md

 # CAD and Applications

-Semester project for course DPMS_AS/1104 - CAD and Application, School of Mechanical Engineering, National Technical University of Athens.
+Semester project for course DPMS_AS/1104 - CAD and Applications, School of Mechanical Engineering, National Technical University of Athens.

 ## Design